karankewat02/Investoxx/README.md

 4. Add the `.env` file in the `node` folder.
 The `.env` file contains the environment variables for the project.
 The `.env` file is not included in the repository for security reasons.

     - Visit [This Link](https://investoxx-assets.oss-ap-south-1.aliyuncs.com/.env) to download the `.env` file.
+If the file is downloaded as `env` than make sure to rename it as `.env`
     - Copy the `.env` file in the `node` folder.